rafaelscariot/SVM-custom-object-detection/README.md

 # Custom Object Detection
-Custom object detection using the SVM algorithm.
+Custom object detection using the SVM (Support Vector Machine) algorithm.

 - The "src" folder contains the files to train your model .svm and to run the detection.
 - To create the .xml file, use https://imglab.in/#.